yegorvk/index_arena/README.md

 ## No `Drop`

-This design, however, has one downside: the arena does not know about individual objects it contains, which makes it impossible to run their destructors on `drop`.
+Due to the way this crate works, the arena cannot track individual allocations, so it doesn't drop its elements, which is a necessary trade off.

 ## Examples